Skip to Content

 Vibrant cherry blossoms on display in a Seoul Palace during spring

-What is the biggest palace in Seoul?
+But what’s the best palace in Seoul?

 Want more Seoul content?
 Head over to our South Korea Travel Guides to explore the very best of Seoul and beyond.